sairghan/Data-Mining-and-Analytics/Clustering-and-Classification-in-R/README.md

 # Clustering-and-Classification-in-R
-Here I implemented Clustering and Classification of Data in R.
+Here I implemented basic Clustering and Classification of Data in R.

 Data Set description for clustering is given in the Data Set folder.